turingschool/mod-0-curriculum/session4/index.md

 OOP is very similar to how the world actually works. <span class="vocab">Objects</span> are created from templates that we call <span class="vocab">classes</span>.

 A class defines attributes (or properties) and methods (or actions).
-An object is a very specific instance of a class.
-For example, if the class were Car, two objects might be David's 2007 Blue Nissan Versa and Grandma's 2014 Silver Nissan Juke. *There is only one of each of them*
+You've heard the word instance, that's the same thing as an object in this case.
+For example, if the class were Car, two objects might be David's 2000 Honda Accord and Grandma's 2014 Subaru Forester. *There is only one of each of them*

+Let's whiteboard this out...

 <span class="vocab">Attributes</span> contain **data** about a specific object.
 The information format should be one of the basic data types from Session 1 (string, integer, float, boolean, array, hash).

+#### Key Points

+* An attribute is a characteristic
-The names of attributes are generally nouns.
+* Attribute names are generally nouns

-A good question to ask when you're determining what should be classified as an attribute is:

-* "Is there any other data that underlies this piece of data?" (you want the answer to be no)

-CAUTION: Sometimes, methods will *feel* like they should be attributes.
-For example: `percent_full` or `volume`.
+* Or boolean attributes can be named as questions: ie. `is_open` or `was_recycled`
+* Attributes *should not have underlying data*.
+For instance, since `volume` can be calculated from `length` x `width` x `height`, that should be a method instead

 <div class="try-it">
   <h3>Try It Together: Bottle Class Attributes</h3>